Ivermectin for Cancer Treatment: Protocols and Evidence (2026 Update)

 - Can I combine ivermectin with chemotherapy?

 - Ivermectin and supplements like curcumin may interact with chemotherapy.
 Discuss with an oncologist to avoid reducing treatment efficacy.
+In 2020 (Juarez et al) - Ivermectin was found to be synergistic with docetaxel, cyclophosphamide and tamoxifen.

 - How do I source ivermectin safely?